The Figure Drawing Roadmap – all the skills, in order, part 1

 Ok, it’s time to start thinking about one of the most fun and important aspects of life drawing – gesture.
 Now, you’ve actually already started to learn some of the components of gesture because you are starting to simplify and more importantly you are starting to capture angles.
 Good dynamic angles are the heart of gesture in my opinion.
 However, there’s more to it, including asymmetrical curves and finding big flows through the pose.

-We have a ton of videos on gesture, but notice how late in the list I’m putting this.
+We have a ton of tutorials on gesture, but notice how late in the list I’m putting this.
 It’s often put in at the start of a course or a book, because it’s often how you start a figure drawing, but in my opinion, it’s not where you start learning figure drawing.
 You need those other things in place before worrying about this.
 But then once you are ready, this is something you should be practising constantly and will be part of everything you draw from then on.